 Harmonic Testing/Analysis

-The Contractor shall provide to the Consultant for review a Harmonics Study of the overall electrical system complete with measured harmonic distortion levels for both current and voltage.
+The Contractor shall provide to the Consultant for review a Harmonics analysis of the overall electrical system complete with measured harmonic distortion levels for both current and voltage.
 Harmonics testing shall be performed by a company approved by the Region.
 The study shall identify the harmonic distortion levels present in all orders of harmonic distortion.
-The point for this measurement to be point of common coupling unless noted otherwise in the Contract Documents.
-Include phase to ground testing.
+The point for this measurement to be point of common coupling that is in the line side of the main breaker in MCC unless noted otherwise in the Contract Documents.
 Carry out harmonic study for plant operation under normal and also under standby power under load conditions specified in the Contract Documents.
-[Consultant to ensure such load conditions are clearly indicated in the Contract Documents].

 Any recommendations identified in the Harmonics Study that are required in order to satisfy IEEE 519-2014 are to be implemented by the Contractor at no additional cost to the Region.